jp-guiang/matomo/plugins/CurrentWebsiteTimeZone/jp-guiang-explanation.md

-# Issue 1: Create a widget showing observer time and website time
+# Issue 1: Create a widget showing user local time and website time

-This is my first attempt at creating a widget that would show the observer local time and the website local time, if there were in different locations.
+This is my first attempt at creating a widget that would show the user's local time and the website's local time, if they were in different locations.

-I was only able to create a report widget that would show the local time of the website, and the other time is in UTC.
+I did not get to complete this task and was only able to create a report widget that would show the local time of the website.
+The other time that is shown is the current time in the UTC timezone.

 I tried to create a test for this feature, but I was already reaching the end of the time I allocated myself for this task.
 If this were a typical work setting, I think I would have asked for help before writing any code, so I can learn the best practices of Matomo, and how another developer would have implemented this solution, as the code base is very new to me.